Have Questions?

 201-565-2920

 Strive Health of Paramus has long been dedicated to assisting its clients recovery after a period of alcohol and drug addiction.
-It has been doing this within Paramus, New Jersey and in the surrounding communities for quite some time.
+It has been doing this within Paramus and in the surrounding communities for quite some time.
 Today, Strive Health of Paramus provides services like contingency management/motivational incentive, cognitive/behavior therapy, dual diagnosis drug rehab, anger management, cognitive/behavior therapy, dialectical behavior therapy - all of which represent their treatment philosophy.
 In addition to, Strive Health of Paramus believes that clients need individual focus and treatment for them to find full recovery treatment.
 This is why it offers various programs, like legal advocacy, seniors or older adults, programs for the hearing impaired, suicide prevention services, social skills development, co-occurring mental and substance abuse disorders - among other services listed in the following sections.

 Strive Health of Paramus offers detox facilities, short term drug addiction treatment, long term rehabs, outpatient counseling, inpatient drug and alcohol rehab programs and others.
 Further, Strive Health of Paramus has continued recovery programs that are designed to help clients maintain their sobriety.
 This alcohol and drug treatment facility also uses treatment methods that can help you achieve lasting sobriety.